 Having witnessed the U.S. Bicentennial celebrations of 1976, Jew was frustrated that Asian Pacific Americans were not being included as recognized communities in celebration of the bicentennial.

 During the period, Black History Month, which was decreed to become a national observance in 1976 by President Gerald Ford, was already being celebrated.
 Hispanic Heritage Week, recognized as a national celebration by President Lyndon B. Johnson in 1968, was also in place.

 According to the APAHeritage website, she also wanted to commemorate her great grandfather M.Y.
 Lee, who contributed to building the Transcontinental Railroad.
-Originating from China, M.Y.
-Lee reportedly came to the U.S. in the 1800s and was among those who suffered heavily despite playing a key role in American history.
+Originally from China, M.Y.
+Lee came to the U.S. in the 1800s and was among those who suffered heavily despite playing a key role in American history.
 A U.S. federal law that openly targeted Chinese immigrants in the late 19th century made life difficult for many like Lee.